 9. You Can Start Working Within a Year

 Depending on your personal schedule, you can complete your CMT training in under a year.
 Some programs can even be completed in 3 months.
-Whichever path you choose: Cardiac monitor tech training is one of the fastest methods to join the allied healthcare sector.
+Whichever path you choose: Monitor tech certification is one of the fastest methods to join the allied healthcare sector.

 10. Avoid High Education Costs

 The cost of a healthcare certificate program is significantly less expensive than a 2-year or 4-year college degree.
 Whether they don’t have the funds – or they simply wanted to avoid taking on massive debt – most allied healthcare workers are happy with their decision to attend technical school.

 11. Study While Working a Full-Time Job or Raising a Family

-Most CMT and EKG certificate programs offer a variety of schedules for students with work or family commitments.
+Most CMT and EKG certification programs offer a variety of schedules for students with work or family commitments.
 If you work full-time, why not consider a night class?
 If you’re raising a family, weekend classes may be a great fit for you to pursue your education.